30 day money-back guarantee.

-No advertisements, no speed or data limits, and fully protected by Swiss privacy laws make ProtonVPN the best free VPN-service we have ever stumbled upon.
+No advertisements, no speed or data limits, and full protection by Swiss privacy laws make ProtonVPN the best free VPN service we have ever stumbled upon.

 The one downside to this is the lack of features that you typically get with a paid VPN plan.

 P2P support, Secure Core servers, multiple devices, TOR-support are just a few of the features you get access to when you upgrade.